Understanding Bible Prophecy

-You’ll find another good example of this in the story of Jonah and the city of Nineveh (Jonah 3:1–10).
+You’ll find a great example of this in the story of Jonah and the city of Nineveh (Jonah 3:1–10).

-Nineveh was a very cruel city.
-And God had determined to destroy it if its citizens would not admit their wrongs and change their ways within 40 days.
-But when Jonah preached to them and warned them of their danger, they humbled themselves and repented.
+Nineveh was a very immoral city, and God had no choice but to destroy it if the people would not admit their wrongs and change their ways.
+But when Jonah warned them of their danger, they humbled themselves and repented.

 Jonah 3:10 tells us that “God saw their works, that they turned from their evil way; and God relented from the disaster that He had said He would bring upon them, and He did not do it” (NKJV).

 A subcategory of general prophecy is eschatological prophecy, meaning prophecies about end-time events (eschatology refers to the study of the end times).
 They foretell what will happen before Jesus comes.

 They are not conditional like other general prophecies, though.

 Many eschatological prophecies have to do with important milestones in the plan of salvation and are bound to happen whenever they fit into the big picture of that plan.
 Humans can’t do anything to stop or change these prophecies.

 Good examples include prophecies about the birth of Jesus in Bethlehem (Micah 5:2), His death on the cross (Daniel 9:26), and the signs of His second coming (Matthew 24).

 Apocalyptic prophecies also foreshadow events in the end times, but they use symbolic rather than direct and literal language.
 They are always unconditional, meaning they aren’t based on what God’s people do or don’t do.